ishtms/nodebook/src/content/buffers/allocation-patterns.md

 This separation is key to performance.
 You can pass these Buffers around in your JS code, and you're only ever moving the small V8 heap object, not the potentially huge chunk of binary data itself.
 The C++ bindings in Node's core (for things like `fs` and `net`) can then operate directly on that off-heap memory without having to constantly copy data back and forth between the JavaScript world and the C++ world.

 You can see this yourself.
-Run a simple Node script and check the memory usage:
+Run a simple Node script and check the memory usage.

 ```javascript
 // We allocate a 50MB buffer off-heap.